hyperledger/fabric/docs/source/private_data_tutorial.rst

 of organizations.

 The information in this tutorial assumes knowledge of private data stores and their use cases.
-For more information, check out doc:`private-data`.
+For more information, check out :doc:`private-data/private-data`.

 The tutorial will take you through the following steps for practice defining, configuring and using private data with Fabric: